rsocket/rsocket-js/docs/03-flowable-api.md

 ## Single (class)

-Similar to `Flowable` but represents a single value that is produced on demand (when subscribed).
+This class is similar to `Flowable` but represents a single value that is produced on demand (when subscribed).
 From a practical perspective this is a lazy, cancellable Promise that supports operators (e.g. `map()`).

 ### Example: Network Request

-Creates a `Single` that resolves to the result of an XHR request.
+This example creates a `Single` that resolves to the result of an XHR request.
 The `fetch` API does not support cancellation, so no cancel callback is passed to `onSubscribe()`.
 The user may still call `cancel()` to ignore the fetch results and stop `onComplete()` or `onError()` from being called.